CallanF/CallanF/MajorProject/Proposal.md

 The uniqueness factor will be in the presentation and intuitiveness of the game; I will have the UI be very sharp and easy to use, and possibly give it unique mechanics that make it more interesting.

 ## Need to Have List
--Start Screen
+- Start Screen
--Menus
+- Menus
--Overworld System
+- Overworld System
--Battle System
+- Battle System
--Stats
+- Stats
--Items and Gear
+- Items and Gear
--One boss
+- One boss
--Multiple party members
+- Multiple party members